-Unless mentioned otherwise, the "NQF level" in the remainder of the document refers to the new and aligned NQF levels.
+Note: Unless mentioned otherwise, the NQF level in the remainder of the document refers to the new and aligned NQF levels.

-- 2.3.31 "Online invigilation" is used to ensure the integrity of online assessments.
+- 2.3.32 Online invigilation is used to ensure the integrity of online assessments.
 Invigilation software is used to authenticate and verify student identity.
-Electronic invigilation ensures that the student completes an assessment without receiving additional, outside or unauthorised assistance. - 2.3.32 "Outcomes" means a demonstration of relevant abilities or competencies (including knowledge, skills, attitudes and values). - 2.3.33 "Pipeline qualification" means a qualification that is being phased out within a particular time frame.
-It affords the student currently in the qualification the opportunity to complete the qualification.
+Electronic invigilation ensures that the student completes an assessment without receiving additional, outside or unauthorised assistance. - 2.3.33 Outcomes means demonstrating relevant abilities or competencies (including knowledge, skills, aptitudes and values).

+2.3.34 Pipeline qualification means a qualification that is being phased out within a particular time frame.
+It affords the students currently in the qualification an opportunity to complete the qualification.

-NB: A pipeline qualification is not available for registration for first-time entering students.
+Note: A pipeline qualification is not available for registration for first-time entering students.
+The Registrar may consider the 50% rule in exceptional circumstances for the completion of qualifications.